 Dear Life Members, Players, Coaches, Parents & Families,

-Success on the court
+Getting back on court

 Over the past few months, we’ve had more than 50 one-on-one discussions with members of our association to gather insights into our purpose and values.
 The research so far has been insightful and valuable, and we’re keen to give everyone the opportunity to contribute to this process.
 What’s important to us is your input into these values, so please do take the time to respond to this short, 15-question survey.